TADA Module 1: Training for Intermediate/Advanced R Users

 on the data using new TADA-specific columns

-to preserve the original data frame:
+to preserve the original dataframe:

 Converts key character columns to ALL CAPS for easier harmonization and validation.